hyperledger-labs/perun-doc/source/go-perun/new_tutorial/client/client.rst

     // Setup adjudicator.
     adj := ethchannel.NewAdjudicator(cb, adjudicator, acc, ethAcc)

-We use `adj` for setting up a `watcher` that will allow the underlying Perun Client to constantly look for disputes on specific Channels and trigger reactions accordingly.
+We use `adj` for setting up a `watcher` that will allow the underlying Perun Client to constantly look for disputes on specific channels and trigger reactions accordingly.

 .. code-block:: go